 Medical school entry has become more competitive than ever before with more and more new routes and pathways onto medical degrees and more options including schools in the EU and around the world.
-As medical school admissions expert John Wilson describes, in such a competitive environment, it is essential that prospective applicants take time to plan and prepare their applications carefully and thoroughly.

 Applying to medical school is a process that needs to begin long before the deadline of October 15.
 The medical school admissions tutors are looking to find applicants who not only have researched and planned their applications over a long period of time, but who can also evidence this research and planning.
 Applicants should be able to reflect on a range of activities stretching back over a substantial period of time that demonstrate an appreciation of the many different skills a junior doctor will be required to have and to have exposed themselves to some of the challenges and experiences of the career.
 It is very difficult to ‘fake- it,’ so aspiring medics need to begin their application process and discuss their application with their UCAS advisers as early as possible.

 Planning your application

 There are no prizes for guessing that any good medical applicant will have an excellent academic record and be expected to achieve the highest possible A level grades.
 A*AA or AAA at A level are the typical offers made by universities these days and all applicants should be demonstrably capable of achieving this.

 Interestingly, the personal statement is becoming similarly taken for granted by the UK medical schools.
 Personal statements are less likely to be scored or ranked as they may have been in previous years, but are used as a tool to look for evidence of wider reading, evidence of work experience and evidence of preparation for a medical application.
 The assumption here is that all credit-worthy candidates can write a good statement, but the admissions tutors are able to identify those who have genuinely researched the career and those who have not.
 In other words, the personal statement either does or does not demonstrate this - no in-betweens!